Fresh Pages, New Stories

 When can I enter?

 • Jan 15th - Feb 15th: Entries are screened, read and assessed, and shortlist is identified.

 • Feb - March: Judging process for overall winners begins.

-• April: Winners and runners up are announced and prizes awarded.
+• Late March: Winners and runners up are announced and prizes awarded.